-for some constant $\kappa_d$ depending only on the dimension $d$. \end{lemma} \begin{proof} We sketch the proof, which is essentially the same as the proof of Lemma \ref{blok-versus-ss} apart boundary effects.
-Recall the notation introduced in Definition \ref{Knight Chain} (in particular, the partial order $y\prec x$) and define the finite--volume Knight Chain on $\O_\L$ as the Markov chain with generator
+for some constant $\kappa_d$ depending only on the dimension $d$. \end{lemma} \begin{pf} We sketch the proof, which is essentially the same as the proof of Lemma~\ref{blok-versus-ss} apart boundary effects.
+Recall the notation introduced in Definition~\ref{Knight Chain} (in particular, the partial order $y\prec x$) and define the finite-volume Knight chain on $\O_\L$ as the Markov chain with generator